lsmeng/MUSICBP/README.md

 # MUSICBP
 Beamforming and MUSIC back-projection (BP) of teleseismic P waves implemented in Matlab.
+The Matlab Signal processing, Mapping and Imaging tool boxes are required.

 The objective of this package is to perform the Back-Projection Imaging on the seismograms of large earthquakes recorded by large-scale dense arrays.
 The instruction is performed on the 2018 Mw 7.5 Palu Earthquake, and you can also practise Back-Projection Imaging on the 2011 Mw 9.0 Tohoku Earthquake on your own.